Bisanandi National Reserve-Kenya

 Where is Bisanandi National Reserve located?

 On the outskirts of Meru National Park is Bisanandi National Reserve.
 The historic separation between the Meru and Boran tribes is known as the “Kinna” boundary between Meru and Bisanadi Parks.
 The Bisanandi National Reserve was established in September 1979 and covers 606 square kilometers.
-The reserve can only be accessed by 4WD vehicles because it is a pure wilderness region with no accommodations.
+The reserves in Kenya can only be accessed by 4WD vehicles because it is a pure wilderness region with no accommodations.

 The Bisanadi National Reserve is part of the Eastern Region.
 The Nairobi Safari Circuit is located just outside Nairobi and includes the parks of Samburu, Shaba, and Buffalo Springs, which are connected by the Ewaso Nyiro River.
 Meru National Reserve, which consists of wide savannahs and is next to Bisanandi, Mwingi, Kora, and Rahole National Reserves and Parks, is further out.